A HIMSS Innovation Company

 White Papers & Case Studies

-- NEW!
-Accelerating Precision Medicine: Potential and Key Barriers Related to Policy & Technology (June 2017): This paper was the result of the Accelerating Precision Medicine program, sponsored by Intel and hosted at the Personal Connected Health Alliance’s 2016 Connected Health Conference.
+- Accelerating Precision Medicine: Potential and Key Barriers Related to Policy & Technology (June 2017): This paper was the result of the Accelerating Precision Medicine program, sponsored by Intel and hosted at the Personal Connected Health Alliance’s 2016 Connected Health Conference.
 The paper focuses on the technology and policy barriers to accelerating precision medicine.

 - We Are All In This Together: Advancing eHealth Interoperability (May 2017): This paper provides health policy makers with the tools to build a productive partnership with their IT teams to jointly develop a successful integrated care model.
 It was jointly developed and published by COCIR (the European health IT industry association), IHE Europe, and the PCHAlliance.

 - Achieving Interoperability As Healthcare Embraces Mobility (December 2016): A white paper on the history of Continua, published on the ten-year anniversary of the founding of the Continua Health Alliance in 2006, which is today part of the PCHAlliance.
 The paper looks at the group’s history, industry challenges and its value to the industry as it continues to push the interoperability cause in the years ahead.